JuanMorenoDeveloper/advanced_camel_homework_assignment/readme.md

 * Add DLQ to handle exceptions in current routes

 * Add spring actuator in order to monitor the route's health

-* Add dependencies and configuration to support JDK 11 (ej, jaxb)

 * Use static analysis tools in the project (PMD, CheckStyle, SpotBugs)